sneivandt/dotfiles/README.md

 ## Install

-stall will install git submodules, create symlinks in $HOME and install editor plugins.
+stall will create symlinks in $HOME and install editor plugins.

     ./dot.sh install